 Also Read: 15 Best uTorrent Alternatives Available

-1. Launch uTorrent on your PC or laptop.
+1. Launch uTorrent on your Windows 10 desktop or laptop.

-2. Click on the Options tab from the top-left corner of the screen and select Preferences from the drop-down menu.
+2. Click on the Options tab from the top-left corner of the screen and select Preferences as shown.

 3. Click on BitTorrent from the panel on the left of the window.

-4. Under protocol encryption, click on the drop-down menu next to Outgoing.
+4. Under protocol encryption, click on the Outgoing drop-down menu.

 6. Finally, click on OK to save the changes.

-You can use VPN software to bypass the restrictions as your ISP may be restricting certain uTorrent traffic.
-Another reason why you may be facing a ‘connecting to peers’ error while downloading files is due to using the wrong VPN provider.
-There are chances that the VPN software you are using is blocking the BitTorrent connections.
+- Another reason why you may be facing a connecting to peers error while downloading files is due to wrong VPN provider.
 Therefore, you must opt for a reliable and compatible VPN that can help your bypass the restrictions.